Dr. Jay Hreiz

 Jordyn is fur mom to her long haired chihuahua Mia, and her kitties Phoebe, and Killua.
 When QCAH and her pets aren't keeping her busy enough, Jordyn also has a thriving petsitting business.

-Chan is the newest member of team QCAH and we are so glad to have her with us!
+Chan joined Team QCAH in the fall of 2020, and we are so happy to have her with us!

 Chan was born in Brooklyn, New York and was raised in the foster care system.
 She found her way to NC as a young adult, and graduated with her Bachelors of Science (Animal Science) in 2015 from NC Agriculture and Technical State University.